Japan summons SKorean envoy to protest wartime labor dispute

-TOKYO (AP) — Japan on Friday summoned South Korea’s ambassador to protest Seoul’s refusal to join in an arbitration panel to settle a dispute over World War II labor.
+TOKYO (AP) — Japan’s foreign minister on Friday summoned South Korea’s ambassador and accused Seoul of violating international law by refusing to join in an arbitration panel to settle a dispute over World War II forced labor.

 South Korea had until midnight Thursday to respond to Japan’s request for a three-nation panel.
 The neighboring countries are quarreling over South Korean court decisions ordering Japanese companies to compensate victims of forced labor during Japan’s 1910-1945 colonial rule of the Korean Peninsula.

-Foreign Minister Taro Kono said after summoning South Korean Ambassador Nam Gwan-pyo that Japan will “take necessary measures” against South Korea.
-He cited “severe conditions of Japan-South Korea relations caused by the South Korean side,” according to Kyodo News service.
+Foreign Minister Taro Kono said after summoning Ambassador Nam Gwan-pyo that Japan will “take necessary measures” against South Korea if interests of Japanese companies are harmed, without giving details.

 Japan says all compensation issues had been settled under the 1965 bilateral agreement and that the South Korean government’s lack of intervention to stop the court process is a breach of the international treaty.

 Tokyo is considering taking the issue to the International Court of Justice, although some officials say South Korea is expected to refuse going to court.
+Tokyo may seek damages from South Korea in case assets of Japanese companies are seized, Japanese media have reported.

 At the same time, Seoul is protesting Japan’s tightened controls on sensitive high-tech exports to South Korea that could affect South Korean manufacturers as well as global supplies of smartphones and displays.